7 Reasons to Buy a Home Now

 5. Low Down Payment Mortgages Available

-Low down payments financing by the Federal Housing Administration guaranteed that a mortgage is available as an additional incentive to buy a home.
+Low down payment financing by FHA, The Federal Housing Administration guaranteed that a mortgage is available as an additional incentive to buy a home.
 The minimum deposit requirements are also different and will increase as the market grows, thus encouraging potential buyers with less cash to complete the transaction immediately.

 6. Easy to Qualify, Easy to Borrow